faizhidayatulloh/digital-clock/README.md

 Web Aplikasi Jam Digital
-jalankan di localhost pc kalina
+jalankan di localhost pc kalian run it on your localhost